xht8723/Totomi_Discord_Bot/README.md

 ### todos:
 make models and chat histories DM based and guild based.
 STT
-logs
 context for ollama
 make this a COG

-### Ultimate goal: Chat with gpt-4o in voice channel!

 ### knwon bugs:
 newchat doesnt work.